Hubmakerlabs/replicatr/README.md

 consistent distributed database ledger protocols, aka "blockchains", both as reliable replicas of the indexes of data, as well as directly storing the data, where the protocol in question has this facility built into it.

+This will beimplemented in the initial release of `replicatr` on the `internet computer protocol`.

 ### multimedia distribution